zakeetahawi/origin.cmms/cmms/dev-docs/Backup.md

 docker network ls
 ```

-If your Atlas CMMS network is not named `atlas-cmms_default`, you'll need to update the network name in the scripts.
+If your Origin CMMS network is not named `origin-cmms_default`, you'll need to update the network name in the scripts.